iNecas/theforeman.org/plugins/foreman_remote_execution/0.0/index.md

 Before we get to inputs, lets look at other fields in Job tab.
 First one is autocomplete field **Job name**.
-This is generic name of the Job, which might be implemented by more Job Templates, so one template e.g. uses `yum` to install packages while second one uses `dnf`. **Job name** should be "install package" for both, while **Name** attributes would be something like "install package using yum" and "install package using dnf".
+This is generic name of the Job, which might be implemented by more Job Templates: for example one template can use use `yum` to install packages while second one uses `dnf`. **Job name** should be "install package" for both, while **Name** attributes would be something like "install package using yum" and "install package using dnf".
 This will become more handy when there are more than one **Provider type**. **Provider type** is another attribute which you don't have to change unless you install additional connection provider plugins.
 If you're unsure about the difference between **Name** and **Job name**, you can keep both the same, later you'll be using **Job name** to select which job you want to execute.

 On the very same tab you can configure inputs.
 These template inputs defines values that can be accessed in the template code by input